How do I register for my exams?

 You can check your module registrations on Student Records by following the ‘View Module Registrations’ link.

 Important to know: If you need to make any changes to your module registrations, please contact your department for further guidance.

 Accessing your exam timetable & seating details for your exam

 Where is my personal exam timetable?

-A personalised exam timetable will be available to you on Student Records.
-To view your timetable once you've logged into Student Records:
+A personalised exam timetable will be available to you on KCL My Timetable.
+To view your timetable once you've logged into KCL My Timetable:

 Your personalised timetable will also include the name of the room, and allocated seat number for each of your exams.
 If you do not have a personalised timetable, please check the online PDF for room details for your module.
 A seat will be made available for you in the exam room.

 If you are taking an exam at ExCeL London:

 The venue shown on your timetable reflects the entry point to the exam hall.
 For example, Hall 10-11 is accessed through 'S6 shutter'.
 The Shutter numbers are visible on the main boulevard inside the venue.
 If you need further support finding your seat at ExCeL, you can speak to staff at King’s who will be staffing a helpdesk at the waiting area outside the exam halls.

 If you are taking an exam on campus: